-Take a reputable mechanic with you to look over the mechanical side of vehicle, preferably one who is experienced in RVs.
+Take a reputable mechanic with you to look over the mechanical side of the vehicle, preferably one who is experienced in RVs.

-Here are some general points that the Sureterm Direct specialist motorhome team recommend you to look out for:
+Here are some general points that the Sureterm Direct specialist motorhome team recommend you look out for:

-- Brakes: The brakes should be tested thoroughly on the test drive making sure that they are responsive and bearing in mind that when fully loaded the vehicle will be even more difficult to stop.
+- Brakes: The brakes should be tested thoroughly on the test drive, making sure that they are responsive and bearing in mind that when fully loaded the vehicle will be even more difficult to stop.
 Check the handbrake will hold the vehicle well too.

 - Rust: Make sure that the frame of the vehicle is not rusted as this is a sure sign that the motorhome is nearing the end of its life.
 Occasional small rust spots on certain parts of the bodywork might be possible to repair without presenting further problems but beware of bubbling under the paint work as this signifies rust that has been painted over.
-At the first sign of rust you need to discover the extent of the damage and ask yourself how much work is involved in repairing it taking into consideration any paintwork that might need to be done at the same time.
+At the first sign of rust, you need to discover the extent of the damage and ask yourself how much work is involved in repairing it taking into consideration any paintwork that might need to be done at the same time.

-- Paperwork: Ask to see as much of the paperwork as you can including the full service history along with receipts for any other work that might have been undertaken.
+- Paperwork: Ask to see as much of the paperwork as you can including the full-service history along with receipts for any other work that might have been undertaken.
 Look for the number of previous owners and most important of all make sure that the VIN number of the vehicle itself matches that on the accompanying paperwork.
 Find out how much weight the vehicle can carry.
 There should be a notice inside (normally on the back of a wardrobe door) stating the net carrying capacity.
 This is the maximum weight the RV can carry.
 This is known as the CCC.
-There are actually many models that are so heavy in themselves that they leave very little margin for anything else and once loaded up with your family and their possessions there is a serious danger of overloading the vehicle.
+There are many models that are so heavy in themselves that they leave very little margin for anything else and once loaded up with your family and their possessions there is a serious danger of overloading the vehicle.